Skip to main content

 Housing Options

-Remember, it will take time, energy, and creativity to come up with a plan that fits your daughter or son’s individual needs.
+Remember, it will take time, energy, and creativity to come up with a plan that fits your young adult’s individual needs.
 Housing options generally fall into the following categories:

 • Family’s, friend’s, or relative’s home